esyede/rakit/packages/docs/data/install.md

 to get started.

 The most important file is `application/config/application.php`.
-It controls the application URL, key, default timezone, and the URL `index` option used for pretty URLs.
+It controls the application URL, default timezone, and the URL `index` option used for pretty URLs.
+The application key lives in its own `key.php` file in the root folder, generated automatically on the first run.

 <a id="pretty-urls"></a>